zuriscript/signalstory/docs/docs/plugins/logger.md

 # Logger

-`signalstory` Logger Plugin facilitates logging of crucial events related to the state management of your store.
+Use the Logger plugin for the logging of crucial events related to the state management of your store.
 By enabling the `LoggerPlugin`, you can gain insights into store initialization, command execution, and effect execution.

 ## Enabling Logging